mtornatta/cs261-handbook-example/hash_table.md

 ![set image](images/hashtable.jpg)

-A hash table like this, implemented with an array, will start out with a set capacity or number of "slots" in which it can hash data to.
+A hash table like this, implemented with arrays, will start out with a set capacity or number of "slots" in which it can hash data to.
 The structure also keeps track of keys which map to a corresponding piece of data using a hash funciton.

 # Operations